harrisonjl12/shift-scheduler/README.md

     ```sh
     # Navigate to the server directory
     cd server

-    # Install NPM packages
+    # Install dependencies
     npm install

-    # Create a .env file in the /server directory
-    # Add your MongoDB connection string to this file
+    # Create a .env file and add your MongoDB connection string
     MONGO_URI=your_mongodb_connection_string
     ```

 3.  **Set up the Frontend Client:**
     ```sh
-    # Navigate to the client directory from the root folder
+    # Navigate to the client directory from the root
     cd client

-    # Install NPM packages
+    # Install dependencies
     npm install
     ```

-### Usage
+### Running the Application

-To run the application, you will need to run the backend and frontend servers in two separate terminals.

-1.  **Run the Backend Server:**
+1.  **Start the Backend Server:**
-    * In a terminal pointed at the `/server` directory:
+    * In a terminal in the `/server` directory: `npm run dev`
-    ```sh
-    npm run dev
-    ```
-    * Your API server should now be running on `http://localhost:5000`.

-2.  **Run the Frontend Client:**
+2.  **Start the Frontend Client:**
-    * In a second terminal pointed at the `/client` directory:
+    * In a second terminal in the `/client` directory: `npm run dev`

-    ```sh
-    npm run dev
-    ```
-    * Open your browser and navigate to the URL provided by Vite (usually `http://localhost:5173`).
+---

 ## Project Status

-This project is currently **in development**.
-Core features like employee and shift management are functional.
-The next major milestone is the implementation of the scheduling algorithm.
+This project is **feature-complete** and deployed.
+Future enhancements could include features like time-off requests, employee-facing accounts for self-service availability, or more advanced scheduling rules.